YukunJ/Turtle/README.md

 - ✅ Enable dynamic CGI request support
 - ✅ Support MacOS build compatability by kqueue
 - ✅ Complete unit testing coverage
-- [ ] Benchmark with other leading libraries and profile Turtle's bottleneck
+- ✅ Benchmark with other leading libraries
+- [ ] Profile Turtle's main runtime bottleneck
-- [ ] review suggestions on [reddit](https://www.reddit.com/r/cpp/comments/10vrv4i/seeking_improve_advice_on_my_c_network_library/) are listed on issues to contemplate and experiment
+- [ ] Review suggestions on [reddit](https://www.reddit.com/r/cpp/comments/10vrv4i/seeking_improve_advice_on_my_c_network_library/) are listed on issues to contemplate and experiment
 - [ ] Support timing each client connection and kills inactive ones
-- [ ] Support Database connection
+- ✅ Support Database connection

 We also welcome new feature request.
 We will review them one by one, and priortize its implementation if applicable.
 Or direct pull request is also welcomed.